schaidlab/pgsc_calc_wdl/README.md

 # Expanded Details for editing json and configure files.

-## 3. Editing the config/slurm.template.conf file
+## 3. Updating the config/slurm.template.conf file
 User will need to modify:
 1. root (where cromwell will run and pipeline output will be located, line 9)
 2. Queue name (line 12)
-3. You may need to update --time depending on your queue maxtime (sinfo will show partitions available on your system). (line 23)
+3. You may need to update the time grid parameter (`--time`) depending on your queue maxtime (sinfo will show partitions and time limits available on your system). (line 23)
    - Mayo test run for eMERGE (100k subjects) utilized these memory thresholds:
+	   - "calc_scores_scatter.adjust_scores.mem_gb": 8,
+	   - "calc_scores_scatter.plink_score.mem_gb": 6,
+	   - "calc_scores_scatter.plink_score.cpu": 8,
+	   - "calc_scores_scatter.fit_ancestry_model.mem_gb": 4,
+	   - "calc_scores_scatter.compute_overlap.mem_gb": 64,
+	   - "calc_scores_scatter.subset_scorefile.mem_gb": 64,
+	   - "calc_scores_scatter.aggregate_results.mem_gb": 20,
-4. Confirm slurm mail-type used by your institution (line 24, e.g., BEGIN, END, FAIL).
+4. Confirm slurm mail-type options used by your institution (line 24, e.g., BEGIN, END, FAIL).
 This dictates when you will receive e-mails for each grid job.
 5. User e-mail (line 25)

-## 3. Editing config/pgsc_calc_prepare_genomes.template.json
+## 4. Updating the /config/pgsc_calc_prepare_genomes.template.json
 User will need to modify:
 1. path to plink2 executable on your system
 2. full path and file name of vcf file(s).
 Typically these are split by chromosome, in which case a comma-separated list of vcf files is needed.
 3. optional, other parameter settings for memory and cpus.

-##  4. Updating the config/calc_scores_scatter.template.json file
+## 5. Updating the /config/calc_scores_scatter.template.json file
 User will need to modify:
 1. Data parameters:
    - score file locations (harmonized files from Anvil)